HowTheLightGetsIn Festival: 2020 Online, 'Uncharted Territory'

 The 2020 May festival was HowTheLightGetsIn's first fully online festival.
 Speakers include Paul Krugman, Daniel Kahneman, Patricia Churchland, Steven Pinker, Jess Phillips, Will Self, Sally Phillips, Shami Chakrabarti, and many more.
 The Online Festival had over 200 events, on 7 stages, over 4 days.
 It contained multiple live events streamed at the same time, with audiences questions and real time comments.
 The festival also featured social spaces where festival-goers could meet each other as well as speakers and musicians.

 2020 Global, 'Belief, Hypocrisy and Reason'

 Over the weekend 19–20 September, the festival hosted its next event: HowTheLightGetsIn Global 2020: Delhi, London, New York.
 This online festival included 200 events live streamed from Delhi, London and New York, giving the festival global reach and making it accessible from all time zones.

 The events streamed on seven stages, with a line up of speakers, bands and comedy acts.
 In addition there were social spaces to meet other festival goers, chat to speakers and artists and enjoy live-streamed music.

 Speakers attending included Nobel Prize winning economist Joseph Stiglitz, director of the Tate Modern, Frances Morris, ecofeminist Vandana Shiva, cognitive scientist and philosopher Daniel Dennett, and theoretical physicist Claudia de Rham.

 The theme for the festival was belief, hypocrisy and reason.

+2023

+HowTheLightGetsIn Hay 2023 ran from 26 to 29 May 2023 in Hay on Wye.